Ahmad-Sai/StegApp/README.md

 # StegApp

-A python steganography application using 2 least significant bits.
+A python steganography GUI application that uses 2 least significant bits to hide messages in images.

   - hideSecret hides a user input string into the selected image
   - getSecret reads hidden strings placed by hideSecret

 hideSecret and getSecret are wrapped with Tkinter applets.

-Dependiencies:
+Dependencies:

   - Pillow
   - NumPy
   - Tkinter